DopeEBear/mercedesBenz-website/README.md

 # mercedesBenz-website This is a mock-up for Mercedes-Benz website.
-This show cases a slider ftyle function for background images which is ran constantly and continues to loop.
+This show cases a slider style function for background images which is ran constantly and continues to loop and demonstrates DOM manipulation.
 This was written with HTML, CSS, and JavaScript